 The Magneplanar Bass Panel (DWM) is a dipole, thin-film, planar/magnetic bass panel.
 It is essentially a small section out of the 20.1 and 20.7 bass drivers.
 But, please don't call it a "subwoofer".
 Subwoofers have become known as "slow" and "muddy".
 The DWM Bass Panel has no problem integrating with a full-range Maggie because it is "all Maggie".

-Chris Martens, editor of The Perfect Vision, put the Maggie System (including the Maggie Bass Panel) "under the microscope".
-It is in 2 parts and a very long review.
+Chris Martens, editor of The Perfect Vision, put the Maggie System (including the Maggie Bass Panel) "under the microscope", here is his follow up review...

 Chris went on to say about the DWM Maggie Bass Panel--

 "Let the Maggie Woofers carry most of the System's Bass Workload.
 With typical speaker systems, it's normally a good idea to hand off much of the system's overall bass workload to a powered subwoofer, but with a Magnepan system this is not the approach you'll want to take at all.
 The reason is that Maggies are so fast and so pure-sounding that they make most subs sound thick, slow, and sluggish by comparison".